dslm4515/Musl-LFS/README.md

 # Musl-LFS
 Linux From Scratch using Musl as Libc and Runit as init system

 This is based on the works of Linux From Scratch (http://www.linuxfromscratch.org), which use GLibc and SysVinit/systemD.
-Additional work was derived from Void Linux (https://voidlinux.org), Alpine Linux (https://alpinelinux.org), and Dragora Linux (https://dragora.org)
+Additional work was derived from Void Linux (https://voidlinux.org), Alpine Linux (https://alpinelinux.org), and Dragora Linux (https://dragora.org).
+Runit scripts were used from (https://github.com/inthecloud247/runit-for-lfs).
+For logging, I used porg from http://porg.sourceforge.net/.

 The aim of this project is to create a create a Linux system using Musl (www.musl-libc.org) instead of GNU's Glibc and Runit (http://smarden.org/runit/) instead SysVinit.